 Command Description Online Help Opens the Storyboard Pro Help system, complete with instructions on how to use the system.
 This requires an internet connection.
 Getting Started Opens the Storyboard Pro Getting Started Guide (in PDF format) in a browser window.
 Requires Acrobat Reader.
-Storyboard Pro on the W eb Opens the Toon Boom website, which features a Support and Community > Forum section.
+Toon Boom Online Forums Opens the Toon Boom Online Forums Storyboard Pro on the Web Opens the Toon Boom website, which features a Support and Community > Forum section.
 Customer Experience Improvement Program The Customer Experience Improvement Program allows Toon Boom to collect usage information.
 The data does not contain any personally identifiable information and cannot be used to identify you.
 The data will consist of a basic hardware description, a project summary and usage information.
 The information is used only for software improvement purposes, as well as for sharing with third parties for the same reason.
 This program is enabled by default but is voluntary.
 If you prefer not to participate, you can opt out when you first launch the software, by using a global preference, or by a command line argument.
 Show End User License Agreement Displays the End User License Agreement.
 Check for Updates Checks for updates to Storyboard Pro.
-Debug Mode When enabled, information is logged in the Message Log view about the preview generated in the Camera view, each time the preview is refreshed.
-In OpenGL preview mode, summary information is logged about the amount of nodes to process and the time it takes to generate the preview.
-In Render Preview mode, detailed information about each composite and effect that is processed is logged.

 About Identifies the product name and version number.